- American Physical Society Sites

 2. Composition.
 The Executive Committee shall consist of the Officers of the Forum, the most recent Past Chair, the Forum Councilor, and six Members-at-Large.
 The newsletter Editor and a representative of the Center for History of Physics of the American Institute for Physics shall be non-voting members of the Executive Committee.

 3. Executive Committee Meetings.
 The Executive Committee shall meet at least once each year.
 The principal meeting shall be held during the Regular Meeting of the Forum.
-Any member of the Executive Committee unable to attend a meeting may name a non-voting alternate to represent him or her, subject to the approval of the Chair.
-The Chair of the Forum shall preside over the Executive Committee meetings.
+Any member of the Executive Committee unable to attend a meeting may name a nonvoting alternate to represent him or her, subject to the approval of the Chair.
+Any alternate must be a member in good standing of the Forum.
 A majority of the voting members, including at least two Officers, shall constitute a quorum.
 The Chair may hold a vote by electronic mail on issues that require attention in the time between Regular Meetings.
 The Chair may invite guests to attend meetings of the Executive Committee.

 ARTICLE VII-OFFICERS AND FORUM COUNCILOR